 Breaking the data down to statistics of chronic pain in America, Europe, and a few other parts of the world, we will see the clear negative impact of chronic pain.
 In doing so, this article will highlight the scale of the problem, including the relative economic costs to society.
 It will also identify the serious reduction in quality of life that the millions of people suffering from chronic pain experience on a daily basis.

-- 34.6% of chronic pain patients in Canada consider suicide.
+- 34.6% of pain patients in Canada think of suicide.

 How Common Is Chronic Pain?

 1. 20.5% of people in the world suffer from chronic pain.